Skip to content

 Disadvantages of a Slow Cooker

-While you might decide a slow cooker is a must-have small appliance, you might want to wait on making that decision until after reading through this section.
+While you might decide a slow cooker is a must-have small appliance, you might want to wait to make that decision until after reading through this section.

 1. A Slow Cooker Isn’t Fast